Charles Bukowski: Black Sparrow years

 In 1969, Bukowski accepted an offer from Black Sparrow Press publisher John Martin and quit his post office job to dedicate himself to full-time writing.
 He was then 49 years old.
 As he explained in a letter at the time, "I have one of two choices – stay in the post office and go crazy ... or stay out here and play at writer and starve.
 I have decided to starve."
 Less than one month after leaving the postal service he finished his first novel, Post Office.
 As a measure of respect for Martin's financial support and faith in a relatively unknown writer, Bukowski published almost all of his subsequent major works with Black Sparrow Press, which became a highly successful enterprise.
 An avid supporter of small independent presses, Bukowski continued to submit poems and short stories to innumerable small publications throughout his career.

 Bukowski embarked on a series of love affairs and one-night trysts.
-One of these relationships was with Linda King, a poet and sculptress.
-Critic Robert Peters reported seeing Bukowski as actor in King's play Only a Tenant, in which she and Bukowski stage-read the first act at the Pasadena Museum of the Artist.
+One of these relationships was with Linda King, a sculptor and poet.
+Critic Robert Peters reported seeing Bukowski as an actor in King's play Only a Tenant, in which she and Bukowski stage-read the first act at the Pasadena Museum of the Artist.
 This was a one-off performance of what was a shambolic work.
 Bukowski's other affairs were with a recording executive and a twenty-three-year-old redhead; he wrote a book of poetry as a tribute to his love for the latter, titled, "Scarlet" (Black Sparrow Press, 1976).
 His various affairs and relationships provided material for his stories and poems.
-Another important relationship was with "Tanya", pseudonym of "Amber O'Neil" (also a pseudonym), described in Bukowski's "Women" as a pen-pal that evolved into a week-end tryst at Bukowski's residence in Los Angeles in the 1970s.
+Another important relationship was with "Tanya", pseudonym of "Amber O'Neil" (also a pseudonym), described in Bukowski's "Women" as a pen-pal that evolved into a weekend tryst at Bukowski's residence in Los Angeles in the 1970s.
 "Amber O'Neil" later self-published a chapbook about the affair entitled "Blowing My Hero".

 In 1976, Bukowski met Linda Lee Beighle, a health food restaurant owner, rock-and-roll groupie, aspiring actress, heiress to a small Philadelphia "Main Line" fortune and devotee of Meher Baba.
 Two years later he moved from the East Hollywood area, where he had lived for most of his life, to the harborside community of San Pedro, the southernmost district of Los Angeles.
 Beighle followed him and they lived together intermittently over the next two years.
 They were eventually married by Manly Palmer Hall, a Canadian-born author, mystic, and spiritual teacher, in 1985.
 Beighle is referred to as "Sara" in Bukowski's novels Women and Hollywood.

 In the 1980s, Bukowski collaborated with cartoonist Robert Crumb on a series of comic books, with Bukowski supplying the writing and Crumb providing the artwork.
-Through the 1990s Crumb also illustrated a number of Bukowski's stories, including the collection The Captain Is Out to Lunch and the Sailors Have Taken Over the Ship and the story "Bring Me Your Love."
+Through the 1990s Crumb also illustrated a number of Bukowski's stories, including the collection The Captain Is Out to Lunch and the Sailors Have Taken Over the Ship and the story "Bring Me Your Love".

 Bukowski was also published in Beloit Poetry Journal.